SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 There is nothing so useless as doing efficiently that which should not be done at all.

-The strategy is usually translated by specifying criteria for evaluating projects.
-These criteria can be quite different.
-Will a given project bring me a relatively large or small amount of money (sales)?
-How quickly will the investment pay for itself (ROI)?
-To what extent will the project affect the risk profile of my division (cluster risks)?
-Which of my current strategic objectives does the initiative support, and to what extent (0-100%)?
-Incidentally, a good criterion is not just one that has a good formula, but one that has broad, accepted application in the business.
+To translate the strategy into project selection guidelines, first, you have to determine the criteria to evaluate projects.
+The criteria can be based on sales: will a given project bring me a relatively large or small amount of revenue?
+Or based on ROI: how quickly will the investment pay for itself?
+Or based on risk: to what extent will the project affect the risk profile of my division?
+Another good question when evaluating projects is: which of my current strategic objectives does the initiative support, and to what extent (0-100%)?
+Good criteria should have a broad, accepted application in the business.
 It serves to help people prioritize.

-Projects are evaluated as usual – yes, even those that are already in progress! – since their benefits change in response to changing general conditions such as the market situation or technological progress.
-So, as portfolio coordinator, you should regularly take time to meet with your strategy colleagues in strategy workshops to talk about the current strategic orientation of the business as well as upcoming tactical measures (such as year-end budget cuts).
-Translate these into measurable, accepted parameters, and, if applicable, re-evaluate ongoing initiatives.
+Projects, including those already in progress, should be evaluated because project benefits may change in response to other changes such as the market situation or technological progress.
+So, the portfolio coordinator should regularly take time to meet with the strategy team in strategy workshops to talk about the current business strategy as well as upcoming tactical measures (such as year-end budget cuts).
+Translate these into measurable, accepted parameters, and, if applicable, reevaluate ongoing initiatives.

-In summary, there are three central aspects to keep in mind when translating the business strategy:
+In summary, there are two central aspects to keep in mind when translating the business strategy:

-Be explicit in the formulation of the acceptance criteria and simplify the criteria if necessary.
+Be explicit when formulating the acceptance criteria and simplify the criteria if necessary.

 2 – Collect